side-area-logo

 COMPUTERISED TOMOGRAPHY

 Computerised Tomography (CT) or scanner is a diagnostic medical technique which uses X-rays.
-From its appearance in the 1970s there have been great advances in this technique with the arrival of the helical scanner and multi-detector system, allowing for a shorter duration of the studies, reducing radiation and increasing the quality of the images.
+From its appearance in the 1970s there have been great advances in this technique with the arrival of the helical scanner and multi-detector system, reducing the run-time and radiation of the scans whilst increasing the quality of the images.

-It distinguishes between the different tissues on the basis of its resistance to the passing of the radiation and can be applied at all levels of our anatomy: nervous system, thorax abdomen, skeleton, cardio-vascular system, etc.
+It distinguishes between the different tissues by their resistance to the passing of radiation and can be applied at all levels of our anatomy: nervous system, thorax abdomen, skeleton, cardio-vascular system, etc.

 Our equipment reduces the dose of radiation received by 70% and allows all the above mentioned studies to be carried out, as well as dental studies of the highest quality with minimum radiation.

-Over recent years with technological advances a significant reduction in the dose of radiation received has been achieved and this allows it to be used not only as a diagnostic technique but also one for early detection of the disease.
-When carried out by a chest scanner with minimum radiation it is applicable in the early detection of lung cancer, a tumour that has a high mortality rate precisely because of its late-stage diagnosis.
+Over recent years with technological advances a significant reduction in the dose of radiation received has been achieved and this allows it to be used not only as a diagnostic technique but also one for early detection of disease.
+For example, minimal radiation chest scans are now available which can detect early signs of lung cancer, a tumour that previosuly had a high mortality rate due to its late-stage diagnosis.

 Also, by means of a specific program, we are able to carry out a virtual colonoscopy.
-This is when we see our colon without introducing a tube (it is recommended that colonoscopies are carried out as from 50 years of age) and allows early detection and monitoring of colon cancer.
+This is when we see our colon without introducing a tube (it is recommended that colonoscopies are carried out regularly from the age of 50) and allows for the early detection and monitoring of colon cancer.